katia-energizer/tutorial_regular_expressions_search/tutorial.md

 * [Search with regular expressions](#Search-with-a-regular-expression)
 * [Add an option to a regular expression](#Add-an-option-to-a-regular-expression)

-In the [Add an option to a regular expression](#Add-an-option-to-a-regular-expression) part, you will learn how to ignore character case when searching for matches.

 To get started, you need to create an application [using Intellij IDEA](https://kotlinlang.org/docs/tutorials/jvm-get-started.html) or another IDE with the Kotlin Programming Language support.

 ## Create a regular expression